Augusta, Montana

 Augusta is an unincorporated community and census-designated place (CDP) in Lewis and Clark County, Montana, United States.
 The population was 309 at the 2010 census and rose to 316 in the 2020 census.
 The most accepted version in the naming of this town is after Augusta Hogan, thought to be the first child born in this town, the daughter of J. D. Hogan, an early rancher.

 Augusta is part of the Helena Micropolitan Statistical Area.

 The original townsite was dedicated on May 8, 1893.
 A fire on April 4, 1901, destroyed part of the town.

+On October 10, 2020, a fire caused by an electrical issues engulfed the historic Bunkhouse Inn.

 Geography

 Augusta is located in northern Lewis and Clark County on the north side of Elk Creek (or the South Fork of the Sun River), which flows out of the Lewis and Clark Range to the southwest and leads northeast to the Sun River, part of the Missouri River watershed.

 According to the United States Census Bureau, the Augusta CDP has a total area of 2.4 km2, all land.

 Augusta is a gateway to the Bob Marshall Wilderness and Scapegoat Wilderness areas and the Lewis and Clark National Forest.